 Chicken testicles seem to show up on many menus in Hong Kong.
 The testicles themselves look much like large white beans which are boiled or fried whole with a soft squishy inside.
 They’re served in a broth with your choice of rice or noodles.
 Nothing like a bowl of testicles for dinner!
 Definitely at the top of the strangest and bizarre foods in China and the world.

-10 Bizarre Foods to Eat in China – Chicken Testicles
+10 Bizarre Foods to Eat in China – Chicken Testicles.
+Foods of China eaten by the bowlful.

 7. Thousand-year-old eggs